 We will describe the steps involved to go from sequencing library to a list of genes that show statistically significant differences between your biological conditions of interest.
 Practical sessions will use the user-friendly Galaxy interface (https://usegalaxy.org/) to demonstrate tasks such as alignment, quality control and assessing differential expression.
 We will also showcase some web sites you can use for enrichment and pathways analysis.

-Please note that the course will not cover the analysis of RNA-seq data in R
+Please note that the course will not cover the analysis of RNA-seq data using the R programming langugage

 Who should attend this course?